-The write control byte, word address and the first data byte are transmitted to the 24C08B/16B in the same way as in a byte write.
-But instead of generating a stop condition the master transmits up to 16 data bytes to the 24C08B/16B which are temporarily stored in the on-chip page buffer and will be written into the memory after the master has transmitted a stop condition.
+The write control byte, word address and the first data byte are transmitted to the 24LCS52 in the same way as in a byte write.
+But instead of generating a stop condition, the master transmits up to 15 additional data bytes to the 24LCS52 which are temporarily stored in the on-chip page buffer and will be written into the memory after the master has transmitted a stop condition.
 After the receipt of each word, the four lower order address pointer bits are internally incremented by one.
-The higher order seven bits of the word address remains constant.
-If the master should transmit more than 16 words prior to generating the stop condition, the address counter will roll over and the previously received data will be overwritten.
+The higher order four bits of the word address remains constant.
+If the master should transmit more than 16 bytes prior to generating the stop condition, the address counter will roll over and the previously received data will be overwritten.
 As with the byte write operation, once the stop condition is received an internal write cycle will begin (Figure 4-2).
+If an attempt is made to write to the array when the hardware write protection has been enabled, the device will acknowledge the command but no data will be written.
+The write cycle time must be observed even if the write protection is enabled.

 bytes within a single physical page, regardless of the number of bytes actually being written.
 Physical page boundaries start at addresses that are integer multiples of the page buffer size (or 'page size') and end at addresses that are integer multiples of [page size - 1].
 If a page write command attempts to write across a physical page boundary, the result is that the data wraps around to the beginning of the current page (overwriting data previously stored there), instead of being written to the next page as might be expected.
-It is therefore necessary for the application software to prevent cross a page boundary.
+It is therefore necescross a page boundary.